jbasset/jbasset.github.io/teaching/V&AR/TD1.md

 Note: for the ball's collision with the cube to return an event, we need to define one as a ``Trigger`` in the ``BoxCollider`` component.
 Here, we can define the cube as a ``Trigger``.

-By dragging and dropping the object into the Project interface, we can create a Prefab for our object, which will then allow us to simply change the Prefab to impact all similar objects in the scene.
+By dragging and dropping the object into the Project interface, we can create a Prefab for our object.
+If we drag back multiples times the newly created Prefab from the Project interface to the Scene, every modification made to one of them, will affect the others

 Create a scene with 12 cubes to pick up.